fenago/learn-java-12-programming/lab_guide/Lab_5.md

 file.
 They also can be used to convert an audio stream to another audio format.

-Class OutputStream and its subclasses {#class-outputstream-and-its-subclasses .header-title}
+Class OutputStream and its subclasses
 -------------------------------------

 The [OutputStream] class is a peer of the [InputStream]